 Be On The Look Out For “Living Caution Signs”

-~ DHSMV promotes child safety awareness this month~
+~ FLHSMV promotes child safety awareness this month~

 “Children are living caution signs, whether riding in cars, playing in the park, or waiting for the school bus,” said Lt.
 Colonel Troy Thompson, Deputy Director of the Florida Highway Patrol.
 “Very soon, kids will be using all modes of transportation to get to school.
 It’s the perfect time to remind everyone of the ‘Rules of the Road’ regarding pedestrian, bicycle, school bus, and seatbelt safety.”